etereo-io/edge-next/DOCUMENTATION.md

     web: true // Enable web monetization for a content type },

-  // View type display on the users profile and content pages (grid or list)
-  display: 'grid',

   comments: {
     // Enable or disable comments
     enabled: true,